JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/_index.md

 **2.** Verify email for Aspera on Cloud.

-- Check the inbox of the email address provided in steps 1.
+- Check the inbox of the email address provided in step 1.
 - Copy the confirmation code.

 ![Aspera](/images/aspera/setup3.jpg)